Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

-Note that $\phi_m(x)$ may be a different bump function from that of $(2.10)$ due to the localization and variable change.
+Note that $\phi_m(z)$ may be a different bump function from that of $(2.10)$ due to the localization and variable change.
 Changing variable names if necessary we can assume $q_1 > 0$ in $(2.11)$.
 The idea now will be to use real integrations by parts in the $z_1$ variable in $(2.11)$ and then integrate the result in the remaining variables.
-To this end, for fixed $(z_2,...,z_n)$ we do a variable change of the form $z_1 = e^{i\theta}z_1$ so that the integral $(2.11)$ in the $z_1$ variable only becomes
+To this end, for fixed $(z_2,...,z_n)$ we do a variable change of the form $z_1 \rightarrow e^{i\theta}z_1$ so that the integral of the integrand of $(2.11)$ in the $z_1$ variable becomes of the form

 We divide this dyadically as